dougeby/IntuneDocs/intune/security-baseline-settings-windows.md

 - **Minimum session security for NTLM SSP based clients**
   This security setting allows a client to require the negotiation of 128-bit encryption and/or NTLMv2 session security.
 These values are dependent on the LAN Manager Authentication Level security setting value.
 The options are:
-  - Require NTLMv2 session security: The connection will fail if NTLMv2 protocol isn't negotiated.
+  - *Require NTLMv2 session security* - The connection will fail if NTLMv2 protocol isn't negotiated.
-  - *Require 128-bit encryption*: The connection will fail if strong encryption (128-bit) isn't negotiated.
+  - *Require 128-bit encryption* - The connection will fail if strong encryption (128-bit) isn't negotiated.
   - *Require NTLMv2 and 128-bit encryption*.

   [Learn more](https://go.microsoft.com/fwlink/?linkid=2067324)